PhysLean Documentation

 The trajectories to the equation of motion for a given set of initial conditions are unique.

-Semiformal implmentation:
+Semiformal implementation:

 • One may needed the added condition of smoothness on x here.